 Trump Administration Announces Plans To Shake Up The Kidney Care Industry

-The Trump Administration Wednesday announced an ambitious plan to change treatment for kidney disease in this country.
+The Trump administration has announced an ambitious plan to change treatment for kidney disease in this country.

 "With today's action we're making crucial progress on another core national priority: the fight against kidney disease," President Trump said at a speech prior to signing the order.

-Kidney disease is the 9th leading cause of death in the U.S. and major expense for the federal government.
+Kidney disease is the 9th leading cause of death in the U.S. and a major expense for the federal government.
 Medicare pays for end-stage renal disease treatment, including dialysis and kidney transplant.

 "Taxpayers spend more on kidney disease — over $110 billion — than we do on the National Institutes of Health, The Department of Homeland Security and NASA combined," Joe Grogan, the head of the White House's Domestic Policy Council told reporters.

-The executive order pushes for changes in three areas, prevention, dialysis care and kidney donation.
-To implement parts of the order, the Centers for Medicare and Medicaid Services announced simultaneously five proposed new payment models intended to increase innovation in the delivery of kidney care.
+The executive order pushes for changes in three areas: prevention, dialysis care and kidney donation.
+To implement parts of the order, the Centers for Medicare and Medicaid Services announced Wednesday five proposed new payment models intended to increase innovation in the delivery of kidney care.

 One of the proposed new models includes efforts to incentivize in-home, or peritoneal dialysis.